Exotic Shorthair Cat Indoor Living Guide

 Exotic Shorthair cats with low energy levels are relatively low-key and adapt well to indoor living with basic enrichment like window perches and scratching posts.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
+At 7-12 lbs and 8-15 yrs of typical lifespan, the Exotic Shorthair brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 At 7-12 lbs with a life expectancy spanning 8-15 yrs, the Exotic Shorthair represents one of the more serene and low-maintenance cat breeds available.

 Enrichment & Play